OpenStreetMap now lets you edit maps with Microsoft’s Bing Streetside imagery

 A couple of years back, a dedicated OSM team at location-services giant Telenav announced OpenStreetView (OSV), a completely “free and open street-level imagery platform” designed for OpenStreetMap.
 It was basically a crowdsourced version of Google Street View, with users invited to upload imagery snapped on their mobile phones.
 The service was later rebranded as OpenStreetCam, at Google’s request, while last year geotagged photo platform Mapillary opened its street-level imagery to OpenStreetMap editors.

 OpenStreetMap can’t quite lay claim to Street View-quality imagery, but allowing users to contribute their own photos through the OpenStreetCam and Mapillary apps could help it begin to close the gap with Google.
-And now with a Bing Streetside dataset covering 1.6 million kilometers in the U.S., U.K., France, and Spain, OpenStreetMap editors have access to a much vaster image repository that they can use to make edits to OpenStreetMap without having to travel to that location themselves.
+And now with a Bing Streetside dataset covering 1.6 million kilometers in the U.S., U.K., France, and Spain, OpenStreetMap editors have access to a much vaster image repository that they can use to make edits to OpenStreetMap without having to travel to locations themselves.

 There is no indication that OpenStreetMap will ever be able to launch an API with Street View-style images for developers to include in their own apps, but this latest rollout at least makes it easier for OpenStreetMap editors to improve the map element.